hectorbennett/command-pattern/README.md

 ```

+### Graph class

-And finally the graph itself is built very simply
+And finally the graph itself is built very simply, with some methods for adding and removing nodes and edges:

 ```python
 # python/src/graph.py